1898–99 United States Senate elections

+Events of the election

 The Republican Party gained eight seats at the expense of the Democrats and several minor third parties.
 The Democrats saw strong gains in the concurrent 1898 House of Representatives elections.
 However, this group of Senators were last up for election in 1892, since which a major political realignment had occurred.
-Many state legislatures in northern states that had been controlled by Democrats during the third party system had flipped in the Republican wave years of 1894 and 1896, resulting in the huge number of seats the party gained in 1898.
+Many state legislatures in the Northern United States that had been controlled by Democrats during the third party system had flipped in the Republican wave years of 1894 and 1896, resulting in the huge number of seats the party gained in 1898.

 The Democrats flipped a Silver Republican held seat in Montana while Republicans flipped a Populist held seat in Nebraska.
 In North Dakota, Wisconsin, Indiana, West Virginia, Maryland, New York, and New Jersey, Republicans flipped Democratic held seats.

 A large number of state legislatures failed to fill their Senators during this election cycle: in Utah, a Silver Republican failed to secure re-election; in Delaware and California, a Democrat did so; in Pennsylvania, a Republican seat was lost.

 In Nebraska and Florida, senators were elected shortly after the beginning of the 56th Congress on March 4.

 In Oregon, a special election was held to fill a vacant seat.These elections reflected the continuing national realignment sparked by the Panic of 1893, which shifted political power in many state legislatures toward the Republicans.

 The results also underscored the influence of emerging third parties, as Populist and Silver factions affected legislative outcomes in several western states.